uabrc/uabrc.github.io/docs/cheaha/slurm/slurm_tutorial.md

 Task 3: 6 words
 ```

-#### Example 4.2: Dynamically Reading and Counting Words in Multiple Files
+#### Example 4.3: Dynamically Reading and Counting Words in Multiple Files

-This example job script performs the same function as [Example 4.1](#example-41-line-by-line-word-count), but instead of counting the number of words in a single file line by line, it is designed to dynamically count the number of words across multiple files.
+This example job script performs the same function as [Example 4.2](#example-42-line-by-line-word-count), but instead of counting the number of words in a single file line by line, it is designed to dynamically count the number of words across multiple files.
 Save the below script as `dynamic_file_word_count.job` within the `example_4` folder.
-It utilizes the same input files from [Example 4.1](#example-41-line-by-line-word-count) as described in the [Setup](#setup) section.
+It utilizes the same input files generated from the [Input File Generation](#example-4-array-job) section.

 ```bash linenums="1"
 #!/bin/bash